+West Virginia Office Of Shared Administration

-West Virginia Department of Human Services Office of Human Resource Management EEO/Civil Rights Officer (304) 558-3313 (voice) (304) 558-6051 (fax) DHHRCivilRights@WV.Gov (email)
+Office of Human Resource Management

+EEO/Civil Rights Officer

+One Davis Square, Suite 400, Charleston, WV 25301

+(304) 558-3313 (voice)

+(304) 558-6051 (fax)

+OSACivilRights@WV.Gov (email)

 The person filing the grievance retains the right to file a grievance with the U.S. Department of Health and Human Services, Office for Civil Rights, regardless of the decision made by the West Virginia Department of Human Services.
 The availability and use of this grievance procedure does not prevent a person from filing a private lawsuit in Federal court or a complaint of discrimination on the basis of being a member of a protected class, with the: